nswdpc/silverstripe-structured-email/README.md

 The goal of this module is to produce simple and easy-to-digest emails ([more](./docs/en/001_index.md)).
 The templates used are based on the [Postmark Transactional Email Templates](https://github.com/ActiveCampaign/postmark-templates).

-> :warning: This module is under active development and shouldn't be used in production just yet as there are probably bugs.
-Test results, pull requests and feedback are welcome.

-The `StructuredEmail` extends the `Email` class.
+The `StructuredEmail` class extends the `Email` class.
 You can use it standalone or you may wish to inject StructuredEmail as the Email class for your project using `Injector`.

 For specific core emails, it will attempt to detect the purpose of the email based on the template name: